 ‘Curiously enough, the theater wasn’t far from where they were sitting now, his father said, the old Circle Rep on Seventh Avenue.
 It was October 1978, and she was playing Cordelia in a production of King Lear, a twenty-four-year-old actress named Mary-Lee Swann, a glorious name for an actress in his opinion, and she gave a moving performance, he was stirred by the strength and groundedness of her interpretation, which bore no resemblance to the saintly, simpering Cordelias he had seen in the past.’

-The Circle Repertoire Company was a theatre that ran from 1969 to 1996 - it moved to Seventh Avenue in the early 1970s.
-Many famous actors have emerged from the Circle Rep like Ed Harris, Jeff Daniels, Laurence Fishburne, John Malkovich or Demi Moore.
+The Circle Repertoire Company was a theatre that ran from 1969 to 1996 – it moved to Seventh Avenue in the early 1970s.
+Many famous actors have emerged from the Circle Rep like Ed Harris, Jeff Daniels, Laurence Fishburne, John Malkovich, and Demi Moore.

 Sunset Park, Brooklyn, New York, United States